 Study of a selected topic not covered elsewhere in the curriculum.
 Course content varies from year to year, with topics such as Topology, Differential Geometry, Chaos & Fractals, and Formal Logic & Gödel's Theorems.
-Repeatable for credit under different subtitles.
+Repeatable for credit.

-MATH 490 Senior Seminar
+MATH 490 .5 S Senior Seminar